kvarak/dnd/docs/_Resources/familiars-alternative-great-old-one.md

     <tr><td markdown="1" class="monster">

     ### Actions
-    ***Tendril***.
-Melee Weapon Attack: +4 to hit, reach 5ft, one target.
-Hit 1d4 + 2 piercing damage plus 1 acid damage.
+    ***Tendril***. *Melee Attack*: +4 to hit. *On hit*: 1d4 + 2 piercing damage plus 1 acid damage.
 At the end of each of its turns, the target must make a DC 11 Constitution saving throw, taking 1d4-1 acid damage on a failure or ending the recurring acid damage on a success.
 A lesser restoration spell cast on the target also ends the recurring acid damage.

     ***Stench Spray*** (1/Day).
-One creature with 15 feet of the flumphling must succeed on a DC 11 Dexterity saving throw or be coated in a foul-smelling liquid.
+One creature with 15 ft must succeed on a DC 11 Dexterity saving throw or be coated in a foul-smelling liquid.
 A coated creature exudes a horrible stench for 1 hour.
-The coated creature is poisoned as long as the stench lasts, and other creatures are poisoned while within 5 feet of the coated creature.
+The coated creature is poisoned as long as the stench lasts, and other creatures are poisoned while adjacent to the coated creature.
 A creature can remove the stench on itself by using a short rest to bathe in water, alcohol, or vinegar.

     </td></tr></tbody></table>
     </div>